 And this brings me to a sort of inverted parallel between Vito and Little Vito: the actor who played Vito had actually played two different characters, whereas the character of Little Vito was played by two different actors.
 Joe Gannascoli played Vito Sr, but he originally entered SopranoWorld playing Gino the Bakery Customer in episode 1.08.
 Inversely, Little Vito was first played by Frank Borelli but is now played by Brandon Hannan.
 This is not a major point, but it does once again raise the topic of how Chase plays with issues of identity.
 I had previously noted that the character of “Vito Spatafore” was essentially defined by his various identity conflicts: overweight man vs. Atkins dieter, macho mafioso vs. closeted homosexual.
 He had even adopted various false identities during his crisis period: “Vince” up in Dartford, “undercover CIA agent” in his explanation to his kids.
-I argued that Chase’s decision to specifically tap Joe Gannascoli to play a man suffering an identity crisis was meta-perfect because Gannascoli had actually had an entirely different identity early in the series.
+I also argued that Chase’s decision to specifically tap Joe Gannascoli to play a man suffering an identity crisis was meta-perfect because Gannascoli had actually had an entirely different identity early in the series.

 I can make a similar argument now about Little Vito.
 I’m not sure of the specific reason why Hannan replaced Borelli in the cast, but having a different actor play the troubled young man now meta-emphasizes the change in his personality.
 He, like his father before him, is suffering an identity crisis.
 Those two questions which are such a significant part of Season 6—“Who am I?” and “Where am I going?”—are questions that both Vito Sr and Vito Jr struggled with.
 Father and son’s mutual struggles with the issue of identity seem to confirm the old saying: the apple doesn’t fall far from the tree.
 (Phil Leotardo, however, phrases this a bit differently.)